-The practice of the Hermitage of the Heart embraces the whole of life; it calls on the priest or priestess to maintain the inner clarity and the spiritual orientation of a hermit in a hermitage all through his or her daily acts.
-The specific practices that are recommended to the priestesses and priests of the Gnostic Celtic Church include:
+The practice of the Hermitage of the Heart embraces the whole of life; it calls on GCC clergy to maintain the inner clarity and the spiritual orientation of a hermit in a hermitage all through their daily acts.
+The specific practices that are recommended to all clergy of the Gnostic Celtic Church include:

 - the maintenance of a home altar, morning prayer, and evening lection, to enrich and orient the inner life;

-- and the Sphere of Protection ritual to define and maintain the boundaries of the Hermitage against the pressures of a far from supportive world.
+- the Sphere of Protection ritual to define and maintain the boundaries of the Hermitage against the pressures of a far from a supportive world;

 - the Communion ritual is required of priests and optional for monks, and can be used to provide a central practice around which the rest of the inner Hermitage can be built.